Antimatter543/old-site/README.md

  So every file with layout: default will generate the full HTML doc by replacing {{content}} in _layouts/defaults.html with the contents of the file.
 POG

  AHHH:
- page.title refers to the 'title' in --- for that page. site.posts refers to the _posts folder in the site directory (I think).
+ page.title refers to the 'title' in --- X --- for that page. site.posts refers to the _posts folder in the site directory (I think).
 Pog!
  There's a way  to test this:
- just add page.default in some text so see what shows up.
+ just add page.layout in some text so see what shows up (theoretically, if you put this in default.html, the home page should show up with 'default' wherever you put page.layout)
+ //

+ Here's why you made a folder called 'blog', then put index.html in it.
+ Basically, on the main page you have a thing going to /blog (which would be a folder).
+In this folder, you have the index.html, which is the thing that the website reads first or whatever.
+Basically, you could've also had the main page link to blog.html (also on the main directory), but these are the same thing.
+ I guess it looks neater this way.
+Yeah.

+ Oh, by main page I guess I meant default.html.